maykmayx/webSight/README.md

+WebSight - computer vision & image processing project for OpenSource workshop.

+This projects aims to give open service for image manipulation and computer vision featuers.
+Provided by API or a web GUI, the user could:
+  - Identify objects within a given image.
+  - Resotre colors to greyscale images.
+  - More to come in future.

+License:
 # ------------ WebSight  - license -----------------------------------------------
 # Licensed under the Apache License, Version 2.0 (the "License");
 # you may not use this file except in compliance with the License.